Tianyun-G/event-hubs-dotnet-import-from-sql/README.md

 * A version of Visual Studio installed on your desktop
 * An Azure SQL table being updated with data as the source of data
   * A field in that table that is a unique, growing value - for example the record number
-* A Service Bus namespace and an Event Hub as the target for the data
+* An EVENT HUBS namespace and an Event Hub as the target for the data

 ## Setup Tasks